 In a note accompanying the video posting Russell indicates that the Futuro was being disassembled:

-"ahead of its move to the Victorian, Aireys Inlet hinterland for use as a flop house for surfies and their fellow travelers."
+"ahead of its move to the Victorian, Aireys Inlet hinterland for use as a flop house for surfies and their fellow travelers.

-" from time to time but I failed to notice an entry in the "recent posts by others" section on the right towards the top by Mara Szoeke on 112513.
-The ever watchful Achim Breiling did notice and he sent me an email pointing out the entry - thanks Achim.
+" from time to time but we failed to notice an entry in the "recent posts by others" section on the right towards the top by Mara Szoeke on 112513.
+The ever watchful Achim Breiling did notice and he sent us an email pointing out the entry - thanks Achim.

 "Hello Futuro lovers....
 I have a Futuro in Victoria Australia - not an original, but a copy - so none of the interior fittings.
 I am thinking of selling it.
 It is currently situated in Lorne on a private property.
 The purchaser would need to be able to disassemble and remove from the site between mid Jan & end of March 2014.
-If you are interested please email me firstname.lastname@example.org"
+If you are interested please email me firstname.lastname@example.org

 An additional entry adds that the aforementioned video "Mara's Caribbean UFO Abduction

-were Futuros and to be honest I still think it likely they were which makes this Futuro a "real" one and not a copy.
+were Futuros and to be honest we still think that they were which makes this Futuro a "real" one and not a copy.

 for anyone who might be interested.
-As always I am of course interested but I do not have the resources to purchase, ship and restore a Futuro [now would be a great time for a Lottery jackpot].
+As always we are very interested but unfortunately do not have the resources to purchase, ship and restore a Futuro (now would be a great time for a Lottery jackpot).

-I find myself wondering if Nick McQuoid might be reading this or has already come across Mara's post [Nick; you out there?].
+We find ourselves wondering if Nick McQuoid might be reading this or has already come across Mara's post (Nick; you out there?).
 Nick of course seems to be focused on "cornering the market" on Futuros with a current collection of three - two in Rangiora